How do I download scores from the Gradebook?

 - Some columns that appear in the CSV file are read-only columns calculated by rules or percentages set in Canvas.
 Any changes made to these columns will be ignored when you re-upload the file to your course.

 - For assignment group columns, changes made to assignment scores will automatically be included in the assignment group calculation in the Gradebook.

-- The Total Score displayed in the Gradebook reflects each students score at the time of viewing, taking into account whether the instructor has chosen to have ungraded assignments treated as zero, muted certain assignments assignment due dates, etc. Therefore, the CSV download includes read-only columns for current and final score.
+- The Total Score displayed in the Gradebook reflects each students score at the time of viewing, taking into account whether the instructor has chosen to have ungraded assignments treated as zero, muted assignments, assignment due dates, etc. Therefore, the CSV download includes read-only columns for current and final score.
 Current score reflects the total while ignoring unsubmitted assignments, and the final score counts unsubmitted assignments as zero.